+Next on your home upkeep list is to check the attic.
 If your attic inspection reveals that the tops of your floor joists are visible, then your home is insufficiently insulated.
 The recommended amount of insulation for most attics is about 10 to 14 inches of material, depending on the type of insulation used.

-Proceed Cautiously When Drilling Into Walls
+Proceed With Caution When Drilling Into Walls

-Hire A Professional To Trim Your Trees
+Hire a Professional to Trim Your Trees

 If you find small, easy-to-remove branches, go ahead and do this home maintenance step yourself.
 But because huge limbs can break and fall unpredictably on you, your roof, or overhead power lines, leave major tree trimming to the pros.

 This is also an excellent opportunity to clean your gutters and check the integrity of your soffits, eaves, and roof vents.